 Recognizing the growing importance of grant funding, candidates are expected to seek internal/external funding.
-The department gives greater weight to external funding vs. internal funding, but funding is not required for most kinds of scholarship in economics.
+The department gives greater weight to external funding vs. internal funding,

-Economics is a small discipline at Rowan with very few faculty, which results in junior faculty taking on an unusual amount of unavoidable service work.
-Furthermore, due to the small size of the economics faculty, it common for a new faculty member to develop several new courses during their tenure track period, even outside of their area of specialization.
+Economics is a small discipline at Rowan with few faculty, which results in junior faculty taking on an unusual amount of unavoidable service work.
+Furthermore, due to the small size of the economics faculty, it is common for a new faculty member to develop several new courses during their tenure track period, even outside of their area of specialization.